 The TV Lounge is the perfect place to kick back, watch your favorite game or TV show, study, or meet up with friends.
-Comfy new furniture and large screen and plasma TV's make this space ideal for student gatherings.
+Comfy furniture and multiple TV's make this space ideal for student gatherings.
 The TV Lounge is located on the first floor of the Campus Center and is open 24 hours a day 7 days a week!

-Serving the needs of gay, lesbian, bisexual and transgendered students is very important at Penn College.
+Serving the needs of gay, lesbian, bisexual and transgender students is very important at Penn College.

 Penn College is committed to educating the campus on the diverse meanings and understandings of sex and gender.

 A student's religious/spiritual journey can be an important component in the pursuit of their academic goals.